 When you have to decide on the number of classes, one interesting thing is to visualize your data on a plane using a projection.
 Then you will be able to see how statistical methods directly separate your data.
 Dimension reduction techniques can be pretty useful in this case.

 The first one we recommend is the t-distributed Stochastic Neighbor Embedding (t-SNE) algorithm.
-It helps visualizing high dimensional data (such as images) by giving each data point a location in a two- or three-dimensional map.
+It helps in visualizing high dimensional data (such as images) by giving each data point a location in a two- or three-dimensional map.

 Although it is a powerful algorithm, t-SNE is in fact outdated.
 The state-of-the-art now is Uniform Manifold Approximation and Projection (UMAP), which computes much faster than t-SNE.
 The goal here is to use dimension reduction to visualize your data and see how they are separated by optimized algorithms.
-It is important to note that these statistical methods only serve as decision aid and not as solutions.
+It is important to note that these statistical methods only serve as decision aids and not as solutions.

 After all these steps, you should have correctly chosen the right number of classes you will need.
 You can decide right after what the classes are for your multi-class classification problem.